limefrogyank/siunitx-pcc/speech.md

 can be written different, it can also be written exactly the same way but adjusted via options.

-1. Is the formatting purely visual or does it provide meaning?
-Would the author's initial interpreted LaTeX give the best meaning?
+- Is the formatting purely visual or does it provide meaning?
+- Would the author's initial interpreted LaTeX give the best meaning?
+- Can directly use the interpreted LaTeX as a shortcut for creating speech?  (localization would be needed of course)

+## Numbers problem

+In siunitx, numbers are formatted in many ways as well.
+For ease of reading, the default is to apply small spacing between groups of three numbers when the number is longer than 4 digits.
+However, the speech generator treats the space as starting a new number.
+But there are other problems

+- Spacing treated as new numbers
+- Uncertainty with parentheses vs +-
+- Exponential notation
+- Negative numbers as bracketed numbers